umarfarooq1990/DeepCluster/README.md

 ## Key Modifications

-This framework replaced the original TRPO with PPO for faster wall-clock convergence, better sample efficiency, and correct on-policy exploration.
+This framework replaced the original TRPO agent with PPO agent for faster wall-clock convergence, better sample efficiency, and correct on-policy exploration.
 We modified the code to work with Nickel nanoclusters and named it to Deepcluster.

 ---